Welcome to CosKASI

 - 3rd Korea-Japan Workshop on Dark Energy, April 4-8 (2016)

-Korea Astronomy and Space Science Institute has initiated the FMRG Program in 2015 for the promotion of research groups which are aiming to perform pionneering research of world-class level.
-CosKASI was appointed as the first FMRG in 2015, and be awarded with the total $6M research support for 9 years from 2015 to 2022.
+Korea Astronomy and Space Science Institute has initiated the FMRG Program (First Mover Research Group) in 2015 for the promotion of research groups which are aiming to perform pioneering research of world-class level.